 Deep links

-Deep links to Windows Store apps help users of the Windows Store to easily list apps via their favorite services, such as email, blogs, and search engines to help reduce the friction for the recipient to easily return to the Store.
-The resulting link brings the user directly to the app (or other Store object, such as category or subcategory).
+Deep links to Windows Store apps help users share apps using their favorite services, such as email, blogs, and search engines.
+The deep link brings the user directly to the app (or Store category or subcategory).
 Publishers of deep links can generate these links via a website or service.

 Discover apps that support a specific language

-The Windows Store provides filters as a part of the browse and search experience to help users discover apps that support their preferred language.
+The Windows Store provides filters as a part of the browse and search experience to help users discover apps in their preferred language.

-Filter apps that are accessible
+Filter for apps that are accessible

-The Windows Store search makes it possible for users to set a preference to automatically filter all app searches and browse experiences to show only accessible apps.
+The Windows Store makes it possible to set a preference to automatically filter all app searches and browse experiences to show only accessible apps.

 Filter apps based on the user's language

 The Windows Store provides apps that are available to users based on where they are registered.
-For example, a user from the U.S. who travels to Spain can still see the app catalog from the U.S. Windows Store.
-The user can also filter apps for the language available in that country.
+For example, a user from the United States who travels to Spain can still see the app catalog from the Windows Store in the United States.
+The user can also filter apps for the languages available in that country.

 Identity management service

-All users use their Microsoft account to access the Windows Store.
+A Microsoft account is used to access the Windows Store.
 Users have the option to use their existing Microsoft account or sign up for a new one.

 Localized experience

-The Windows Store provides a localized experience for the terms of use, Store user interface, recommend apps localized based on user registration, Help for the Windows Store, search results, email communications, and receipts.
+The Windows Store provides a localized experience for the Terms of Use, Store user interface, recommended apps (localization based on user registration), Help, search results, email communications, and receipts.

 Your apps

 The “Your apps” page is where users view, launch, and organize their apps.
 It contains information about their app history, as well as information about roaming apps.
-They can control a set of favorites and organize the other apps in their collection.
-This page includes Windows Store apps and other apps and Metro style apps and desktop apps.
+They can control a set of favorite apps and organize the other apps in their collection.
+This page includes both Metro style apps and desktop apps.

 Parental controls

-The Windows Store honors the Windows parental control settings and, when in effect, only show age-appropriate apps.
+The Windows Store uses the Windows parental control settings, and when those settings are in effect, the Store only shows age-appropriate apps.

-App Description page
+App description page

-Every app in the Windows Store has an App Description page to help users decide if an app is right for them.
-This page might include the following types of information (though not limited to these types): title, publisher name, language support, device support, price point (including free), screen shots, ratings, and reviews.
+Every app in the Windows Store has an app description page to help users decide if an app is right for them.
+This page can include the following information: title, publisher name, language support, device support, price point (including free), screen shots, ratings, and reviews.

 Prompt for purchase

-The Windows Store provides a setting to specify if the user should always be prompted for a password when acquiring a free or paid app, or an in-app purchase.
+The Windows Store provides a setting to specify if the user should always be prompted for a password when acquiring a free or paid app, or when making an in-app purchase.

 Ratings, reviews, reputation, and reporting a problem

-Windows Store enables a robust design for helping users make confident decisions related to app purchases.
-The Store provides an easy mechanism for users to provide ratings and reviews for apps, as well as report a problem.
-In turn, the system tracks the reputation of a user, as well as a developer.
-This helps user discern among the numerous reviews and apps, thus helping users feel confident in their use of the Windows Store.
+Windows Store helps users make confident decisions related to app purchases.
+Users can provide ratings and reviews for apps, as well as report a problem.
+In turn, the Store tracks the reputation of users and developers.
+This helps users better judge the numerous reviews and apps.

 Receipts

-The Windows Store will send an email from Microsoft on behalf of developers distributing apps via the Store.
+The Windows Store will send an email from Microsoft on behalf of developers distributing apps through the Store.
 Users can specify which email address they would like the receipts delivered to.

 Recommendation engine

-The Windows Store enables a recommendation engine that can recommend apps to users based on their previous purchase history, the type of device they're using, and the region they’re making a purchase from.
+The Windows Store can recommend apps to users based on their previous purchase history, the type of device they're using, and the region they’re making a purchase from.

 Reinstall